somms/TaxaImporter/README.md

 ## Processors
 A Processor is designed to transform input data from one format to another, apply specific operations, or manipulate the data in some way.
-It can be plugged into a data pipeline, executing operations on the data entries received from the input source.
+It is the core of a data pipeline, executing operations on the data entries received from the input source.
-Each processor is responsible for managing errors, and sending the results top the corresponding output in the pipeline.
+Each processor is responsible for managing errors, and sending the results to the corresponding output in the pipeline.

 ## Processor types

 ### Species Processor

-A Species Processor is able to perform operations over a species entry:
+A Species Processor is able to perform operations over a species entry.
+This is the main type of processor currently used in the software.

+A processor will perform the following tasks:

-- **Preprocess the entry**: Parses the input entry, using the configured Species Parser, and getting a Species object as result
+- **Preprocess the entry**: Parses the input entry, using the configured Species Parser, getting a entry name and a Species object as result
-- **Process the item**: Execute an operation on a remote source (find a match, import the species, etc.).
+- **Process the item**: Execute an operation, like checking a remote source (find a match, import the species, etc.).

 There are several processors, depending on the operations to perform with the especies